SkylerFog/Skyler-Fog-Context/context.md

   > The second contributor's Delta is shown as a percentage of the top contributor's Delta, with their name in parentheses
   > Skyler should always be present
   > If Skyler is the top contributor, then Skyler appears first.
 If Skyler is not the top contributor, then Skyler appears second
+- Buoyant Delta (%)
+  > This column shows info on the same two users shown in the Delta column
+  > This column is not normalized
+  > The format should be as follows: `## (Name) / ## (Name)`
+  > The values should be cacluated as the users’ percent buoyant delta in that domain
 - **7-Day % Delta Change** – Skyler’s % Delta change relative to Skyler’s Delta 7 days ago
 - **Echo Capture Rate (%)**
 - **Structural Trust Index**